DmitryChekh/smartimports/README.md

 If your `-path` is absolute, `-exclude` should be absolute too.

 With option `-local` you can specify a comma-separated list of prefixes for packages which should be grouped into 3rd group.
 Some teams put their local packages into it.

+With option `-filter` you can specify regexp for paths which should be processed

 With option `-v` you can see verbose output of traversing through directories and files.